Meet your self-discovery guide

 Along the way, I studied nervous system regulation and breathwork, explored nature therapy and the profound way the outdoors can ground and restore us, deepened my creativity practice, and trained in life coaching.
 I brought all of it together into work that I wish had existed when I needed it most.

 Then I noticed something: even with all the right tools, women were still trying to do it alone.
 They were growing, but slowly.
 They were healing, but in isolation.
 What was missing wasn't more content.
 It was community.
-Real, consistent, witnessed by other women, community, which was an important piece of my success in healing.
+Real, consistent, witnessed by other women, community, which was an important piece of my success in becoming who I am today.

 That's what I built and that's what I do.